mokdevel/DarcMods/DarcMissions/README.md

 # DarcMissions
 A mission frame work for Arma Reforger.
 There are various missions premade and their behaviour can be modified by editing the configuration jsons.
 Installation is easy: Just activate the mod (and dependencies) and you're good to go.
-For more see the dedicate page.
+For more see the dedicated page.

 ## Support
 Please check the FAQ and you can find me on Discord